kellenvu/kellenvu.github.io/_posts/2023-10-07-favorite-chrome-extensions.md

 ![Previous Tab](https://lh3.googleusercontent.com/qhscoEJVmH3aRiyP7grPoIsjZq6m9pOgfQVkvAlqR7kdUUbPsZNHB_xisVFaJ930YsWLOSvIi9cyojlRV42b8uSK=w640-h400-e365-rj-sc0x00ffffff)

-**Why I Love It**: *If there's one extension I recommend, it's this one*.
+**Why I Love It**: If there's one extension I recommend, it's this one.
 This extension creates a shortcut to switch back and forth to the previously active tab.
 I can't overstate how often I use this!

 Make sure to go to `chrome://extensions/shortcuts` to assign a custom shortcut.